Carmela Amato-Wierda, Ph.D.

 Director of UNH Tech Camp & Tech for Teachers Institute

 Carmela Amato-Wierda has been an associate professor of materials science at UNH since 1995 and became director of Tech Camp in 2014 after teaching in the program for several summers.
 During her tenure as director, the camp has significantly grown and diversified its student population and added a number of new programs that improve access to STEM education and careers.

 “Tech Camp empowers students, regardless of their background or experience level, to gain a better understanding of numerous STEM concepts through fun, collaborative, hands-on activities,” says Amato-Wierda.
 “They also get to work with teachers, graduate students and STEM professionals in a supportive environment on a vibrant college campus.
 It can really be life changing.”

 Among Amato-Wierda’s most notable achievements at Tech Camp was receiving a five-year, $1.2 million grant from the National Institutes of Health (NIH) through its Science Education Partnership Award (SEPA) program in 2020.
-The focus of this grant is to help establish a workforce development ecosystem that supports New Hampshire’s rapidly growing regenerative medicine and biotechnology industries.
+The focus of this grant was to help establish NH CREATES, a workforce development ecosystem that supports New Hampshire’s rapidly growing regenerative medicine and biotechnology industries.
 Related programs for both students and teachers were introduced to great success on the UNH Durham campus in 2021.
 Manchester CREATES, an expansion of this of this initiative, will launch on the UNH Manchester campus in 2024.